IBM/charts/repo/ibm-helm/upgrade-agent.md

       - Can you show software instance available for system AQFT?

       - Can you retrieve missing fixcat updates for software instance Watsonx-Testing on system S2?

+      - Can you retrieve missing HIPERs for software instance Watsonx-Testing on system S2?

+      - Can you show missing SECINTs for software instance Watsonx-Testing on system S2?

     Responses are displayed either in a tabular format or as a sentence, depending on the context.